 New Free Vocals Downloads!
-We have published a brand new set of vocal downloads, including new a cappella voices, spoken word / audio books and sound fx.
+We have published a brand new set of vocal downloads, including new a cappella singing voices and spoken word/ audio books.
 Also, we have archived some of our old downloads.
 So if you can’t find something that you were looking for, get in touch.

 Each of these categories has its own unique charm and application in music production.
 In this article, we’ll break down how you can use these powerful vocal resources to create captivating tracks.